Abilene Reds

 The Abilene Reds were a minor league baseball team based in Abilene, Kansas.
 Abilene teams played the 1909 and 1910 seasons as members of the Class D level Central Kansas League.
-The Reds followed the 1909 Abilene Red Sox, as Abilene hosted home games at the Abilene Ball Park.
+The Reds followed the 1909 Abilene "Red Sox," as Abilene hosted minor league home games at the Abilene Ball Park, which is known today as Eisenhower Park and is listed on the National Register of Historic Places.

 History

 The 1909 Abilene Red Sox first hosted minor league baseball in Abilene, Kansas.
 The Red Sox began play as members of the 1909 Class D level Central Kansas League, as the league expanded from six teams to eight teams, adding Abilene.
 Other league members in 1909 were the Beloit team, Clay Center Cubs, Ellsworth Blues, Junction City Soldiers, Manhattan Maroons, Minneapolis Minnies and Salina Trade Winners.

-In their first season of play, the Abilene Red Sox placed 3rd in the Central Kansas League.
+In their first season of play, the Abilene Red Sox placed third in the Central Kansas League.
 Abilene ended the 1909 season with a record of 37–30, as F.D.
 Parent and Affie Wilson served as managers.
-Abilene finished 7.0 games behind the 1st place Ellsworth Blues in the standings.
+Abilene finished 7.0 games behind the first place Ellsworth Blues in the standings.
 The final standings were led by Ellsworth (44–23), followed by the Salina Trade Winners (40–28), Abilene (37–30), Minneapolis Minnies (36–32), Junction City Soldiers (34–32), Beloit (33–36), Clay Center Colts (32–37) and Manhattan Maroons (16–54).
 Abilene pitcher Ora Williams led the Central Kansas League with 19 wins, 178 strikeouts and a winning percentage of .826, with a 19–4 record.
 Abilene played home games at the Abilene Ball Park and moved the start times from 3:45 PM to night games beginning at 6:00 PM.